Print The Highest Quality & Most Legible Braille

 Braillo Braille is Perfectly Aligned

-Braillo braille is known as the easiest to read and the reason is simple – our braille is at the proper height and perfectly aligned.
-When the braille characters aren’t where they’re supposed to be on the page, the reader has to try and guess what the word is supposed to be, or stop and re-read the sentence.
+Braillo braille is widely recognized as the easiest to read, and the reason is simple: our braille is embossed at the proper height and perfectly aligned.
+When braille characters are misaligned, readers must guess words or stop to reread sentences, slowing comprehension and creating frustration.

-Look closely at this image to the left (click to see a larger view) and you’ll see that our competition’s braille output is wavy and the dots within the rows and columns are not perfectly aligned, whereas the dots from a Braillo are exactly where they need to be.
+Look closely at the image to the left (click to enlarge) and you’ll notice that our competitors’ braille output is wavy, with dots in rows and columns misaligned.
+In contrast, Braillo dots are exactly where they should be, line after line.

-Would you risk delivering poorly formatted braille with low dot heights that don’t meet a country’s set standards?
-What about having braille characters that are in the wrong location?
-Trust in a Braillo to produce braille documents efficiently, with superior formatting and up to a .5 mm dot height, which meets or exceed government requirements.
-All Braillo’s include Duxbury braille translation software and an industry leading 4 year braille printer warranty.
+Would you risk delivering poorly formatted braille with low dot heights that fail to meet a country’s standards, or braille characters in the wrong locations?
+With Braillo, you can produce braille documents efficiently, with superior formatting and dot heights meeting, or exceeding, government requirements.
+Every Braillo embosser comes with Duxbury braille translation software to ensure accurate text-to-braille translation, and an industry leading 4 year braille printer warranty.

 Braillo Production Braille Printers Are Built for High Volume, High Quality Braille Printing

-Braillo braille printers are constructed with precision-engineered, strong metal components and fixed embossing pins.
-This combination means that there is virtually no lateral movement while embossing, which allows you to print at extremely high speeds 24/7, while still maintaining superior braille alignment and height.
-With Braillo, you will not get wavy braille and uneven dot heights.
+Braillo braille printers are built with precision-engineered, high-strength metal components and fixed embossing pins.
+This design virtually eliminates lateral movement during embossing, allowing for continuous, high-speed operation while maintaining superior braille alignment and consistent dot height.

-When braille embossing with a Braillo, you create rich reading experiences for your customers, all while meeting the highest formatting standards required by governments around the world.
+Using a Braillo to emboss braille ensures a rich, accurate reading experience for your customers while meeting the highest formatting standards required by governments worldwide.